Looking for a 4G router to get faster home broadband?

 Another advantage of going with EE over Three is they have a slightly better mobile network.
 If you don’t live in a major population centre, it might be worth comparing the network coverage of the two companies, to see if you can get slightly better signal with EE.

 As we mentioned, the 4GEE Home Router 2 is expensive, especially if you need unlimited data.
-However, it’s a great device, and EE has the best 4G network in the UK.
+However, it’s a great device, and EE has the best 4G and 5G network in the UK.

 Overall value rating